-Goals for the Specific Sports.
+Goals for Specific Sports.

-- 1. For the Player: The Principles of Sportsmanship. - a.
-To strive for excellence at all times. - b.
-To learn as much as possible about the rules, practices and strategy of the sport. - c.
+- a) For the Player: The Principles of Sportsmanship. - a.
+To always strive for excellence. - b.
+To learn as much as possible about the rules, practices and strategy of sport.

+- c.
 To develop appropriate skills as far as individual capabilities will permit. - d.
 To learn and to practice self-discipline in training and competing. - e.
 To learn to cooperate and play for the team. - f.
-To play honestly and fairly within the rules at all times. - g.
-To demonstrate respect for all opponents and officials at all times. - 2.
-For the Coaches: The Principles of Leadership. - a.
+To always play honestly and fairly within the rules. - g.
+To always demonstrate respect for all opponents and officials. - b) For the Coaches: The Principles of Leadership. - a.
 To be clear and consistent models of sportsmanship in striving for excellence, in teaching rules and developing skills, in exhibiting selfdiscipline, and in demonstrating respect of the rules, for opponents and officials. - b.
 To be patient, firm and consistent in instruction and in enforcing sportsmanship. - c.
 To implement an effective program of instruction and training. - d.
-To construct a team identity and a team spirit which furthers the principles of sportsmanship.
+To construct a team identity and a team spirit which furthers the principles of sportsmanship. - e.

-- e.
 To implement a policy of participation appropriate to the level of play: - i.
 Which, at the beginning level emphasizes maximum participation for each player, and, - ii.
 Which, at the advanced level, while establishing minimums for participation, recognizes the ability, effort, and experience of each individual and the needs of the team. - f.
-To communicate to the parents the goals of SYA and of the particular sport carrying them out, including: - i.
+To communicate to the parents the goals of SYA and of the sport carrying them out, including: - i.
 To involve as many parents as possible in instruction and in fundraising and other activities of SYA, and - ii.
 To demonstrate appropriate conduct as spectators at practices and games. - g.
-To provide conditions of maximum safety at all times (practices and games) for all participants. - 3.
-For the Commissioners: The Principles of Administration. - a.
+To always provide conditions of maximum safety (practices and games) for all participants. - h.
+Each coach must promptly notify their commissioner(s) of any maintenance, repair, or safety issues with any facility that is used by the coach(s). - i.
+SYA, through all of its volunteers including officers, directors, commissioners, and coaches must strive to provide an enjoyable environment for all players in recreational sports, focusing on continued participation and development for all participants - c) For the Commissioners: The Principles of Administration. - a.
 To appoint coaches and officials who consistently exemplify SYA's principles of sportsmanship and leadership, including: - i.
-To carry out a responsible process of selection; - ii.
-To institute a developmental program of instruction and guidance where appropriate and necessary; and - iii.
+To carry out a responsible process of selection. - ii.
+To institute a developmental program of instruction and guidance where appropriate and necessary

+- iii.
 To replace coaches and officials where instruction and guidance have failed. - b.
-To provide program-wide statements of policy which specifically apply to principles of sportsmanship and leadership to the particular sport (e.g. rules and exceptions, participation, instruction, recognition of excellence, etc.) - c.
+To provide program-wide statements of policy which specifically apply to principles of sportsmanship and leadership to the sport (e.g. rules and exceptions, participation, instruction, recognition of excellence, etc.) - c.
 To provide and maintain the best possible equipment and facilities for safety, instruction and quality play. - d.
 To implement a fiscal program which adheres to the financial policies of SYA and to support the financial endeavors of the general organization.